Meet Oscar

 About Oscar the Oscillator

-Oscar the Oscillator is a key part of building a safer, earthquake-ready Abernethy Bridge.
-He'll bore deep into the ground—over 200 feet—to install strong shafts that will support the bridge.
-Oscar will rotate these shafts while also pushing them into the ground until they are anchored in bedrock, which is hard and solid rock that withstands earthquakes.
+While Oscar the Oscillator has moved on to his next job, his work was essential to building a safer, earthquake-ready Abernethy Bridge.
+He bored deep into the ground—over 200 feet—to install strong shafts that will support the bridge.
+Oscar rotated these shafts while pushing them down until they were anchored in bedrock, which is hard and solid rock that withstands earthquakes.

-Oscar will be the strongest operating oscillator in North America.
-He stands two stories tall—about 34 feet— and weighs 200,000 pounds or 100 tons.
-That's the weight of 26 elephants like Samudra from the Oregon Zoo or one loaded Boeing 757 airplane.
+When Oscar was on this project, he was the strongest, operating oscillator in North America.
+He stood two stories tall—about 34 feet— and weighed 200,000 pounds or 100 tons.
+That's the weight of 26 elephants like Samudra from the Oregon Zoo, or one loaded Boeing 757.

-Oscar is owned by the drilling subcontractor, and once finished working on the bridge, he’ll be packed up and sent to his next job.
+Oscar is owned by the drilling subcontractor, and once he finished working on the I-205 Abernethy Bridge Project, he packed up and headed to his next job.
+Thank you for everything, Oscar.